 MSIT-SE Admission Requirements

 To apply to the MSIT-SE program, the GRE general test is required.
 Previously-taken GRE test scores may be submitted provided the results are less than five years old.
 Applicants are highly encouraged to take the GRE test in the October time frame in order to avoid typical delays in score reporting.
 Tests taken after December will not arrive in time for the January 10th application deadline.
 No application will be considered without all of the required admission documents.
-Although not required, applicants are highly encouraged to take and submit the CS subject test scores, if available.
-Applications that include the CS subject test are generally viewed more favorably by the admissions committee.

 Three-year undergraduate degrees from outside the United States (i.e., United Kingdom, India, etc.) are generally not considered to be the equivalent to a U.S. bachelor degree.
 A bachelor degree from an accredited institution is the minimum requirement for admission to our professional master's programs.